Top 5 Tips to Reinvent yourself!

 - Spend time with people who a) do what you want to be doing to get their perspective, and b) fully support you during your transition (not just once you’ve succeeded)

-*Remember, not everyone is happy and has the courage to do something about it: you going after what you really wantreminds them they’re still in their self-made cages.
+*Remember, not everyone is unhappy and has the courage to do something about it: you going after what you really want reminds them they’re still in their self-made cages.
 Don’t be surprised if some come after you trying to clobber you back inside.

 287 Secrets of Reinventing Your Life, More Magazine